Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 How Tesla Insurance Works

-Tesla Insurance uses a Safety Score — calculated from metrics like hard braking, forward collision warnings, and following distance — to adjust your monthly premium.
+Tesla Insurance uses a Safety Score — currently at Beta v2.2, recalculated every 30 days — to adjust your monthly premium based on real-world driving behavior.
 The better you drive, the lower your rate.
+Tracked factors include hard braking, aggressive turning, unsafe following distance, excessive speeding, late-night driving, and unbuckled driving.
 Key features include:

 • Real-time premium adjustments — updated monthly based on your actual driving behavior